Skip to main content

 General Information

-A-Parser uses Perl/JavaScript-compatible regular expressions that can be used:
+Perl/JavaScript-compatible regular expressions are used in A-Parser , which can be used:

 Detailed documentation on regular expressions can be found in the following sources:

-In A-Parser, it is possible to process any result using a regular expression, for this, the option Parse custom result is used:
+In A-Parser it is possible to process any result using a regular expression, for this the option Use RegEx:

 Usage Specifics and Flags